noraevtech123/noraev/LIVEKIT_SETUP.md

 - Check console for errors

 ### "API key errors"
-- Verify Deepgram and OpenAI keys are correct in `.env`
+- Verify Deepgram and Groq keys are correct in `.env`
-- Make sure you have credits in OpenAI account
+- Make sure both API keys are active (both services are free!)

 ## Next Steps